Sarcouy/s2i-tomcat/README.md

 * INCREMENTAL

     This is a boolean :
-    Set as "true" it avoid removing .m2 in between to build to allow lighter images.
+    Set as "true" it avoid removing .m2 in between two builds (but that makes heavier images).
 Must be used with `s2i build --incremental`
     Default to false

 * WAR_NAME

     Name of the war file to move into webapps directory after maven build `WAR_NAME=myApp.war`

+* POM_PATH

+    Usefull for many pom.xml git repositories, specify the path to follow into the repo to find the pom file to use. default to `POM_PATH=.`

 Copyright
 --------------------